-Risk Management and Oversight Process

-While our management is primarily responsible for managing risk, our board of directors and each of its committees play a role in overseeing our risk management practices.
-Our full board of directors is ultimately responsible for risk oversight, and it discharges this responsibility by, among other things, receiving regular reports from our management concerning our business and the material risks that our Company faces.
-Our board of directors annually reviews key enterprise risks identified by management, such as financial, reputational, safety and security, cyber security, social responsibility, environmental and compliance risks, and it monitors key risks through reports and discussions regarding key risk areas at meetings of our board of directors and in committee meetings.
-Our board of directors also focuses on specific strategic and emerging risks in periodic strategy reviews.
-Our board of directors annually reviews and approves our corporate strategy and goals and our capital budgets, and in connection with that review, it considers risks associated with our Company.
+Risk Management and Oversight Process.
+While our management is primarily responsible for managing risk, our Board of Directors and each of its committees play a role in overseeing our risk management practices.
+Our full Board of Directors is ultimately responsible for risk oversight, and it discharges this responsibility by, among other things, receiving regular reports from our management concerning our business and the material risks that our Company faces.
+Our Board of Directors annually reviews key enterprise risks identified by management, such as financial, reputational, safety and security, cyber security, social responsibility, environmental and compliance risks, and it monitors key risks through reports and discussions regarding key risk areas at meetings of our Board of Directors also focuses on specific strategic and emerging risks in periodic strategy reviews.
+Our Board of Directors annually reviews and approves our corporate strategy and goals and our capital budgets, and in connection with that review, it considers risks associated with our Company.

-Our board of directors allocates responsibility for overseeing risk management for our Company among the full board and each of its committees.
-Specifically, the full board oversees significant risks primarily relating to operations, strategy, and finance.
+Our Board of Directors allocates responsibility for overseeing risk management for our Company among the full board and each of its committees.
+Specifically, the full board oversees significant risks primarily relating to operations, strategy, and finance, environmental, health and cyber security and safety matters, liability insurance programs, and compliance with environmental legal and regulatory and social responsibility requirements.
 In addition, each of our committees considers risks within its area of responsibilities, as follows:

 - Our audit committee is primarily responsible for overseeing matters involving major financial risk exposures and actions management is taking to monitor such risk exposures.
-This includes risks relating to financial reporting and internal controls; litigation; environmental, health, and cyber security and safety matters; tax matters; liability insurance programs; and compliance with environmental legal and regulatory and social responsibility requirements, the code of business conduct and the code of ethics for the CEO and senior financial officers.
-In addition, the audit committee reviews our quarterly and annual financial reports, including any disclosure in those reports of risk factors affecting our Company and business. - Our compensation committee is primarily responsible for overseeing risks that may be associated with executive retention, our executive compensation programs and risks relating to the administration of those programs.
+This includes risks relating to financial reporting and internal controls; litigation; tax matters; the Code of Business Conduct and the Code of Ethics for the CEO and senior financial officers.
+In addition, the audit committee reviews our quarterly and annual financial reports, including any disclosure in those reports of risk factors affecting our Company and business.
+The audit committee regularly consults with our external, independent auditor, KPMG LLP. - Our compensation committee is primarily responsible for overseeing risks that may be associated with executive retention, our executive compensation programs and risks relating to the administration of those programs.
 In setting compensation, the compensation committee strives to create incentives that encourage appropriate risk-taking behavior consistent with our business strategy.
 In making compensation determinations, the compensation committee considers these risks and an overall mix of compensation for employees as well as the various risk control and mitigation features of our compensation plans, including appropriate performance measures and targets and incentive plan payout maximums.
 To assist in satisfying these oversight responsibilities, the compensation committee retains outside compensation consultants and meets regularly with management to understand the financial, human resources, and stockholder implications of compensation decisions being made.
-Additional information on risk management considerations of our compensation committee is discussed in this proxy statement under "Compensation Discussion and Analysis Risk Management Considerations." - Our nominating and corporate governance committee is primarily responsible for risks that may be mitigated by the continued effective functioning of our board of directors and our corporate governance practices.
-Under its charter, the nominating and corporate governance committee is responsible for, among other things, developing and recommending to our board of directors a set of effective corporate governance principles designed to assure compliance with applicable standards. - Our government security committee is primarily responsible for ensuring compliance with the policies and procedures mandated by the U.S. government with respect to classified and export-controlled information in our possession and for ensuring the mitigation of FOCI, including cyber security.
+Additional information on risk management considerations of our compensation committee is discussed in this proxy statement under "Compensation Discussion and Analysis - Risk Management Considerations."

+- Our nominating and corporate governance committee is primarily responsible for risks that may be mitigated by the continued effective functioning of our Board of Directors and our corporate governance practices.
+Under its charter, the nominating and corporate governance committee is responsible for, among other things, developing and recommending to our Board of Directors a set of effective corporate governance principles designed to assure compliance with applicable standards. - Our government security committee is primarily responsible for ensuring compliance with the policies and procedures mandated by the U.S. government with respect to classified and export-controlled information in our possession and for ensuring the mitigation of FOCI, including cyber security.